saucelabs/real-device-api/SAUCE_LABS_HOSTED_APPIUM.md

 5. ...Run Test N
 6. Tear down the session once.

-This fundamental shift is the key to unlocking massive efficiency gains.

 ## Core Value for Testers: Speed, Control, and Efficiency
 Using an OpenAPI session isn't just a different technique; it's a better testing paradigm.